thinkmoney logo

 People list preloved items on places like Vinted, eBay and Facebook marketplace.
 It’s worth looking on all three to find the best deals.

-If you’re really keen on getting something brand new and unboxed, places like Vinted have filters allowing you to search by the item’s condition.
-Or, you can use keywords like “BNWT” when searching.
-BNWT stands for “brand new with tags”.
-So, for example, if you’re buying someone a jumper, it’ll come with the original tags attached.
+If you’re set on something new and unboxed, try Vinted.
+Use filters to search by condition or pop in keywords like BNWT – that means “brand new with tags.”
+So if you’re buying a jumper, it’ll still have the original tags on.

-That way, nobody needs to know the item didn’t come straight off the shelves, but you often get a massive discount anyway because it’s still technically pre-owned.
+The best bit?
+No one needs to know it didn’t come straight off the shelves, and you’ll usually bag a big discount because it’s technically pre-owned.

 Don’t be afraid to haggle